 Another benefit to Nordic pole walking is that you are reducing the impact on your joints.
 It is especially beneficial for individuals who have knee problems and are unable to run because of the high impact that this causes on your joints.
 Not only do you see benefits in reducing loads on your lower extremities but you also see a reduction in neck and back pain.
 When done properly you are able to relax your shoulder and neck muscles that are strained from sitting at a desk all day long.

-Nordic pole walking as a low impact, pain free form of exercise also helps in managing relax with a massage in Oakvilledisease such as high blood pressure, diabetes, coronary disease and even depression.
+Nordic pole walking as a low impact, pain free form of exercise also helps in managing disease such as high blood pressure, diabetes, coronary disease and even depression.
 Exercise of any kind is good for high blood pressure and coronary disease but this is a low impact, low risk form of exercise that most individuals are able to do.
 Exercise in general has a positive effect on mental health but Nordic pole walking has been found to have an interesting effect on top of the fact that it is physical activity that gets you moving.
 You have to focus on your technique for Nordic pole walking and this sets negative thoughts associated with depression aside, it has another component to it other than just walking alone.

 We are fans of Nordic Pole Walking, at our North Oakville Physiotherapy, Massage and Foot Clinic not only as a fitness but also rehabilitation based exercise.
 For more information on if your would benefit from this activity, our Physiotherapists would be happy to assess you and direct you in set-up and form.